MR3V/MR6V: Description

 The MR3V / MR6V are fully automated with open-gangway connections.
 They are planned in two versions: with six cars (MR6V), for a length of 108 m, and with three cars (MR3V), for a length of 54 m.
 Unlike the classic 2.40 m gauge of the Paris metro, these trains will be 2.80 m wide.
 The capacity of the trains is respectively, for the compositions of three and six cars, 500 and 1000 seats, 20% of which are seated.
-They will be powered by a overhead catenary.
+They will be powered by a overhead catenary, a first for the Metro, as all other rolling stock are powered by third rails.

 Exterior

 The exterior design of the trains was unveiled in early December 2018 with three variants.
 A consultation open to the public took place during December 2018 to allow the choice of the chosen design.
 After 20 days of consultation and 13,000 voters, it was the second design with "encompassing lines for the nose of the train" that was chosen by 40% of respondents.

+Since the construction of Metropolis-type trains is modular, it is easy to see that the 6-car trainsets are actually three-car trainsets coupled together without a driver's cab, perfectly visible from the positioning of the pantographs and the organization MT.